 "Pony Pound"- if you leave your models sitting through the next couple of classes beyond the one they are entered in, we do typically seek you out to remind you, but at many shows, there are not enough people/time to do this, so any models left in the ring are brought to the Pony Pound (usually at the front table).
 Models are typically claimed by the end of the day- or distributed to their owners at that time, but any model that is not wearing a tag, the owner cannot be identified easily.
 In that case, the show holder would make announcements like "is anyone missing this [model name]?" to help find the owner.
-This is a small show so we don't generally need a Pony Pound- so this is a reminder to keep track of your models' whereabouts- particularly the little ones!
+This is a small show so we don't generally need a Pony Pound- this is just a reminder to keep track of your models' whereabouts- particularly the little ones!
 Don't worry, even experienced showers have to be reminded sometimes!

 Here's what you need to remember to listen for!
 "First Call"- this is the time to start getting your horses and anything they require with them up to the table.
 There tends to be a rush at this point- anyone who is prepared and isn't doing anything else will come up to the ring all at once.
 If you are currently doing something else important, make sure to finish up with that and grab your horses to put in the ring that's just been called.
 "Second Call"- this is when you really need to make sure your horses are up, your documentation if needed is set up, and your model is dusted.
 "Final Call"- if the judge says this, she is about ready to start judging and is looking for last minute entries.
-If you have another horse or are not done setting up, say something!
-Silence is considered to be a "No" to "any more entries?"
-"Class is Closed"- this means no more entries are being accepted and no more adjustments (performance people) are to be made, and the class will be judged.
+If you have another horse or are not done setting up; say something, wave frantically, anything that will note to the judge that you are not done!
+Silence/stillness is considered a "No" to "any more entries?"
+"Class is Closed"- this means no more entries are being accepted and no more adjustments (performance) are to be made, and the class will be judged.
 It is appropriate at this time to move away from the show ring and give the judge space to work.
 "Class is done/finished/pinned, you may collect your entries"- the class is done, so go see how your model(s) did!
 If you have any questions about the class, it's best to ask them at this time, so the judge will remember!
-The judge may follow the previous statement with "and bring up ", so that would be your first call for the next class.
+The judge may follow the previous statement with "and bring up , so that would be your first call for the next class.